 Pesticides impact on human health

-Farmers, farm-workers and their families are one of the groups most frequently exposed and as a result they often have higher rates of pesticide-related ill health.
+Farmers, farm-workers and their families are one of the groups most frequently exposed and as a result often have higher rates of pesticide-related ill health.
 Other groups more vulnerable to the harmful effects of pesticides include children, pregnant women, the elderly and the sick.

 Pesticides are a drain on developing economies

-Pesticides harm wildlife and the environment
+Pesticides are harmful to our wildlife and the environment

 A large percentage of pesticides reach a destination other than their target.
 They contaminate the air, soil and water when they run off from fields and pavements, escape storage tanks, are not discarded of properly or are sprayed aerially.